yukikurage/jelly-docs/docs/v0.9/en/core-concepts/hooks.md

 component :: forall m.
-MonadHooks m => Component m component = hooks do hook pure $ text "This is Hooks"
+MonadHooks m => Component m component = hooks do hook pure do
+    text "This is Hooks"
 ```